Birda Logo

 Pterodroma gouldi

-The Grey-faced Petrel, Pterodroma gouldi, is a large seabird endemic to New Zealand's North Island.
-It boasts a body length of 42–45 cm and an average weight of 550 grams.
+The Grey-faced Petrel, known as Pterodroma gouldi, is a large seabird endemic to New Zealand's North Island.
+It is a robust bird, with a body length ranging from 42 to 45 centimeters and an average weight of 550 grams.
 Its plumage is predominantly dark black-brown, akin to the Black-footed Albatross, with a black bill.
-Notably, it features pale grey to buff feathers at the base of the bill and throat, and its long wings facilitate a buoyant flight style.
+Notably, it has pale grey to buff feathers at the base of the bill and throat, which contrast with its darker overall coloration.

 Identification Tips